iammosaoffical/emotion-detect-using-camera/README.md

 we can download the data from
 https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

+we have chosen 7 catagories of images

+Angry Happy Neutral Sad Surprise Disgust Fear

 # Task

 Our task is to use camera of the user and classify what is the emotion of the user